Centaurioun/pulp-stones/references/md/Bains_2014_Prevalence_of_Coronal_Pulp_Stones_and_Its_Relation_with_Systemic_Disorders_in.md

 Research Article
 Prevalence of Coronal Pulp Stones and Its
-Relation with Systemic Disorders in Northern Indian Central Punjabi Population Sandeep Kumar Bains,^1^ Archana Bhatia,^2^ Harkanwal Preet Singh,^3^ Swati Swagatika Biswal,^4^ Shashi Kanth,^5^ and Srinivas Nalla^6^ *\' Department of Oral Medicine and Radiology, Dasmesh Institute of Research and Dental Sciences, Faridkot, Punjab, India* 2. *Department of Periodontics, Dasmesh Institute of Research and Dental Sciences, Faridkot, Punjab, India* 3. *Department of Oral Pathology and Microbiology, Dasmesh Institute of Research and Dental Sciences, Faridkot, Punjab, India* 4. *KLES Institute of Dental Sciences, Bangalore, Karnataka, India* 5. *Department of Maxillofacial Surgery, Azamgarh Dental College, Azamgarh, Uttar Pradesh, India* 6. *Department of Orthodontics and Dentofacial Orthopedics, Al Badar Rural Dental College and Hospital, Naganhalli Road, Daryapur, Gulbarga, India* Correspondence should be addressed to Harkanwal Preet Singh; <hkps0320@gmail.com>m>m>m>m>
+Relation with Systemic Disorders in Northern Indian Central Punjabi Population Sandeep Kumar Bains, Archana Bhatia, Harkanwal Preet Singh, Swati Swagatika Biswal, Shashi Kanth, and Srinivas Nalla
+* Department of Oral Medicine and Radiology, Dasmesh Institute of Research and Dental Sciences, Faridkot, Punjab, India* 2. *Department of Periodontics, Dasmesh Institute of Research and Dental Sciences, Faridkot, Punjab, India* 3. *Department of Oral Pathology and Microbiology, Dasmesh Institute of Research and Dental Sciences, Faridkot, Punjab, India* 4. *KLES Institute of Dental Sciences, Bangalore, Karnataka, India* 5. *Department of Maxillofacial Surgery, Azamgarh Dental College, Azamgarh, Uttar Pradesh, India* 6. *Department of Orthodontics and Dentofacial Orthopedics, Al Badar Rural Dental College and Hospital, Naganhalli Road, Daryapur, Gulbarga, India* Correspondence should be addressed to Harkanwal Preet Singh; <hkps0320@gmail.com>m>m>m>m>
 Received 9 January 2014; Accepted 20 March 2014; Published 22 April 2014
 Academic Editors: E D. Nunes and D. Wray
 Copyright &copy; 2014 Sandeep Kumar Bains et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 *Aim.* To estimate the prevalence of coronal pulp stones in the molar teeth of dental outpatients of Sunam, Sangrur district, Punjab, India, to report any association between occurrence of pulp stones with age, gender, dental arch, side, and dental status and to find out correlation between pulp stones with dental and systemic diseases.
+ *
+## **Materials and Methods**

- *Materials and Methods.* 500 routine dental outpatients within age group of 18-67 years were involved in the study.
+.* 500 routine dental outpatients within age group of 18-67 years were involved in the study.
 Molar bitewing of left and right side of each patient was taken with XCP bitewing instrument and size 2 film.
 The presence or absence of pulp stones was recorded.
 Chi-square analysis was used to record the prevalence of pulp stones and to compare it with demographic and systemic factors.
  *Results.* Overall prevalence of pulp stones was 41.8%.
 Pulp stones were significantly higher in maxilla (11.59%) than mandible (6.54%), left side than right side, and first molar than other molars.
 Higher numbers of pulp stones were recorded in patients with cardiovascular disease (38.89%) than with cholelithiasis and renal lithiasis.
+ *
+## **Conclusions**

- *Conclusion.* Pulp stones were higher in maxillary arch than mandibular arch and in females than males.
+.* Pulp stones were higher in maxillary arch than mandibular arch and in females than males.
 Cardiovascular patients had higher number of pulp stones than other groups.
  -------------------- ----------------- ------------------- ------------- Maxilla Mandible P value Total teeth 2690 2643 Pulp stones 312 173 0.001 Percentage (%) 11.59 6.54 -------------------- ----------------- ------------------- ------------- [Table]{.smallcaps} 2: Prevalence of pulp stones and tooth type.
  [Table]{.smallcaps} *4:* Prevalence of pulp stones and dental status in males (max. and mand. arch).